Fluoride and Lead by Frances Frech

 Hannibal, Missouri in 1994

 All of the fluoride products used in the artificial fluoridation of water are contaminated with lead and arsenic.
-(We received the evidence from Margaret Stasikowski, an official with the EPA, in the form of copies of pages from Water Chemicals Codex, National Academy Press, Washington, DC, 1982.)
+(Frech received the evidence from Margaret Stasikowski, an official with the EPA, in the form of copies of pages from Water Chemicals Codex, National Academy Press, Washington, DC, 1982.
+This is confirmed by the 2012 fact sheet produced by NSF International, the private company that regulates fluoridation chemicals.)

 The lead contamination is considered the most serious so we'll deal with that one rather than with both substances.
 Lead is creating the most concern today we'll go into the arsenic angle in a later paper.